solo-io/supergloo/docs/content/setup/installation/community_installation.md

 curl -sL https://run.solo.io/meshctl/install | sh
 ```

-Once you have the `meshctl` tool, you can install Gloo Mesh onto a cluster acting as the `mgmt-cluster` like this:
+Once you have the `meshctl` tool, you can install Gloo Mesh onto the cluster acting as the management cluster like this:

 ```shell
 meshctl install community
 ```

-If you're not using the context for the `mgmt-cluster`, you can explicitly specify it using the `--kubecontext` option:
+Note that this command assumes that you're still using the context for the `cluster-1`.
+If you switched away, you can explicitly specify it using the `--kubecontext` option:

 ```shell
 meshctl install community --kubecontext $MGMT_CONTEXT